-Submittable is over the moon to announce results from the 2019 Eliza So Fellowship.
+Submittable is over the moon to announce the Eliza So Fellowship Winners for 2019.
 We received so many incredible manuscripts and applications from Native American and US immigrant writers, making this year’s selections especially challenging.
 Our sincere thanks to everyone who submitted, to our judges, to our reading team, and to those who helped us spread the word.
 For more on the 2019 fellowship, please see this announcement.
 Information about the 2020 fellowship will be available in December of this year.

 Our finalists are Christine Ma, Kanika Agrawal, Jean Ho, Pingmei Lan, Michael Leeb, Ruby Murray, Gwendolyn Edward, and Valerie Jackson.
 Please join us in celebrating these phenomenal writers.
-Find more about the 2019 fellows, their book projects, and judges comments below:
+Find more about the Eliza So Fellowship Winners for 2019, their book projects, and judges comments below:

 About Lehua Taitano: